SparkAR-Resources/SparkAR-NativeUI-Slider-v85/README.md

 **NativeUI-Slider-[Basic] -v85**

-This project has the basic setup for the NativeUI and uses the events to change a material on a plane.
+This project has the basic setup for the NativeUI Slider and scales a plane up and down.

 **NativeUI-Slider-[Patch Editor] -v85**

 This project has the basic setup for the NativeUI Slider and connects it to the Patch Editor.
-The value is passed through a patch graph and scales the plane.
+The value is passed through a patch graph and scales the plane up and down.

 ## Resources